ray-project/ray/doc/source/walkthrough.rst

        for _ in range(4):
            remote_function.remote()

+The invocations are executed in parallel because the call to ``remote_function.remote()`` doesn't block.
+All I/O is performed in the background using Ray's internal event loop.

 See the `ray.remote package reference <package-ref.html>`__ page for specific documentation on how to use ``ray.remote``.

 **Object IDs** can also be passed into remote functions.
 When the function actually gets executed, **the argument will be a retrieved as a regular Python object**.
 For example, take this function: